fromjasonstuff/fromjason-eleventy/content/posts/Bluesky may have the juice.md

 ---
 # {{ title }}

 Any marketing guru with a Substack and a Udemy course will tell you that your brand should have a mission and an enemy; make your customer the hero, and you play the role of sherpa.
-I know this not only because I'm a marketer (derogatory) but also because I live and breathe marketing.
+I know this not only because I'm a marketer (derogatory) but also because I live and breathe.

 We humans are drawn to the good vs evil narrative.
 It's the hero's journey.
 It's thirty-four MCU movies, all with essentially the same fucking plot.
 My reader in Christ, it's the *Bible*.
 So, I come to you, on this giving of thanks, as a marketer (sorry) and as a human person, to say— that the fight for a better web isn't a war of good and evil.
 It's so much more boring than that.
 Just because you left the bad place (X) doesn't mean you arrived at the good place.